MASILab/DeepN4/README.md

 </p>

 ## Prequisite installation
-Please look into the ### for creating conda environment and package installation procedures.
+Please look into `requirements.txt` for libraries and versions used in the virutal environment.

 ## Training and Testing
-1. TODO dataset file
+1. Input train/test/val format: csv file with each row with `/path/to/corrected_T1.nii.gz,/path/to/input.nii.gz,/path/to/bias_field.nii.gz` for each subject
 2. Run training
 ```
 python main.py train 0 Synbo_UNet3D False /path/to/save/model /path/to/tensorboard/output \